 Bio

 Born in 1985 in Atlanta, Georgia, she traces her roots between the U.S. and Gujarat, India.
-One of her earliest artistic memories dates back to age five when she spontaneously drew a family portrait in pencil on the freshly painted walls of her parents' first home in the U.S. While that mural did not survive her parents’ shock, her impulse to be creative and make art persisted.
+One of her earliest artistic memories dates back to age five, when she spontaneously drew a family portrait in pencil on the freshly painted walls of her parents' first home in the U.S. While that mural did not survive her parents’ shock, her impulse to be creative and make art persisted.
 Through grade school, her work was regularly selected for state-level art exhibitions, and in high school, she pursued independent coursework in ceramics.

 In 2009, Patel earned her BA in Political Science and International Affairs from the University of Georgia.
 Her passion for research and public service led her to pursue graduate studies in Political Science at the University of Cincinnati, where she earned her first MA.
 Patel went on to complete her doctoral exams and a second MA at the University of Massachusetts, Amherst, in 2017.
+She is currently completing her dissertation at the University of Cincinnati.

 We are mirrors of our art.
 Often what we believe are our flaws, may be what others find beautiful about us.
 When we are faced with the imperfection that is human-perfection, what can we do to help us cultivate compassion for our own existence?